Jobhdez/core/README.md

 **Install**:
 `git clone git@github.com:Jobhdez/zettapy.git`

-Note: clone this project in `quicklisp/local-projects` so you can load the project with `(ql:quickload :yotta)`.
+Note: clone this project in `quicklisp/local-projects` so you can load the project with `(ql:quickload :zetta)`.

 **Use**:
 ```